-It’s Tucson and not 90 degrees outside yet.
+It’s Tucson and temperatures haven’t reached 90 degrees outside yet.
+Say what?

 For a variety of bread worth dreaming about, visit Barrio Bread.
 The hardest part is not getting crumbs all over your car and not finishing the bread before you even get to the picnic.